Launch Darkly

 locally change Launch Darkly flags without affecting your entire customer base.

-compile time type safety - Appfigurate remote properties are typed, Launch Darkly flags are not.
+compile time type safety - Appfigurate remote properties are typed.

 avoids hardcoding duplicated flag names throughout your app.